 - If a key reviewer is having genuine time constraints, follow up with the product manager about how strict your deadline is.
 If they've worked a few days worth of padding into that deadline, they might agree to let it slip if the reviewer is known for providing great feedback.

 - Use your phone if comments aren't clear.
 Or, crawl out of your hermit hole and go talk to the reviewer in person.
 The exercise and social contact will do you some good.
+It's also a great way to build your professional network.
 Waiting for an email response can waste valuable time if you're trying to hit a deadline.

 - Some reviewers may request multiple reviews to verify that you have made the correct changes.
 That's fine if the schedule allows for it, but try to limit it to no more than two reviews.